 To that end, we reviewed modelled pathways that limit global warming to 1.5°C with no or limited overshoot from integrated assessment models (IAMs) included in IPCC (2018) and IPCC (2022),3 studies that rely on bottom-up modelling to identify sector-specific road maps for limiting temperature rise to 1.5°C, and bottom-up assessments of both technical and cost-effective mitigation potential, including those published in IPCC (2022).
-In mapping out multiple pathways that the world can take to meet this global temperature goal, these studies consider a range of factors (e.g., cost, interactions and trade-offs among mitigation actions, technical potential, environmental and social safeguards) when determining each sector's mitigation potential, as well as the specific shifts that collectively deliver that sector's contribution to limiting global temperature rise to 1.5°C. For each sector, we identified both supply- and demand-side shifts common across these studies and then assessed their potential contributions to GHG emissions reduction and
+In mapping out multiple pathways that the world can take to meet this global temperature goal, these studies consider a range of factors (e.g., cost, interactions and trade-offs among mitigation actions, technical potential, environmental and social safeguards) when determining each sector's mitigation potential, as well as the specific shifts that collectively deliver that sector's contribution to limiting global temperature rise to 1.5°C. For each sector, we identified both supply- and demand-side shifts common across these studies and then assessed their potential contributions to GHG emissions reduction and avoidance, as well as carbon removal.
+For inclusion in the State of Climate Action series, we prioritized shifts that featured prominently across all or nearly all studies reviewed and that collectively represent the primary actions needed to limit global temperature rise to 1.5°C. We considered additional criteria (e.g., data availability, environmental and social safeguards) when translating these critical shifts into quantitative targets for 2030, 2035, and 2050, as noted in "Selection of targets and indicators."

-BOX 1 What Is Transformational Change?
+BOX 1 What is transformational change?

-Calls for transformational change have gained traction throughout the global climate change community, a reflecting an emerging consensus that current efforts have failed to spur GHG emissions reductions at the speed and scale required to avoid intensifying and, oftentimes, irreversible climate change impacts.
-But while most scientists and policymakers broadly agree that transformation refers to a fundamental, systemic change, there is no widely accepted definition of this term (which is sometimes used interchangeably with transition and systems change), nor is there a shared understanding of how such a process unfolds in practice.b This lack of conceptual clarity risks rendering these powerful terms vaque buzzwords that can be co-opted to describe any change, making it difficult to distinguish business-as-usual (BAU) action from transformation.c
+Calls for transformational change have gained traction throughout the global climate change community,^a reflecting an emerging consensus that current efforts have failed to spur GHG emissions reductions at the speed and scale required to avoid intensifying and, oftentimes, irreversible climate change impacts.
+But while most scientists and policymakers broadly agree that transformation refers to a fundamental, systemic change, there is no widely accepted definition of this term (which is sometimes used interchangeably with transition and systems change), nor is there a shared understanding of how such a process unfolds in practice.^b This lack of conceptual clarity risks rendering these powerful terms vague buzzwords that can be co-opted to describe any change, making it difficult to distinguish business-as-usual (BAU) action from transformation.^c

-To avoid diluting these terms' utility in communicating the enormous effort needed to limit global temperature rise to 1.5°C, the State of Climate Action series draws on commonalities across well-cited definitions in global environmental change research to conceptualize transformation as the reconfiguration of a system (note that sectors themselves are systems), including its component parts and the interactions among these elements, such that it leads to the formation of a new system that behaves in a qualitatively different way (Table Bl.1).
+To avoid diluting these terms' utility in communicating the enormous effort needed to limit global temperature rise to 1.5° C, the State of Climate Action series draws on commonalities across well-cited definitions in global environmental change research to conceptualize transformation as the reconfiguration of a system (note that sectors themselves are systems), including its component parts and the interactions among these elements, such that it leads to the formation of a new system that behaves in a qualitatively different way (Table B1.).
 Given the commonalities across definitions, we use transition and systems change interchangeably with transformation.
-These terms essentially describe a change from one system to another-for example, a shift from a deforested pasture for beef cattle to a restored, healthy forest that sequesters CO2 or from a transportation network dominated by fossil fuel-powered cars to one that supports more sustainable forms of mobility like walking, bicycling, or electrified public transit.
-Such systems change entails "breaking down the resilience of the old and building the resilience of the new."d
+These terms essentially describe a change from one system to another-for example, a shift from a deforested pasture for beef cattle to a restored, healthy forest that sequesters CO_2 or from a transportation network dominated by fossil fuel-powered cars to one that supports more sustainable forms of mobility like walking, bicycling, or electrified public transit.
+Such systems change entails "breaking down the resilience of the old and building the resilience of the new."^d